-FRANKFORT, Ky.
-(AP) — Education experts will soon be examining applications from public schools districts across Kentucky that want to become "Districts of Innovation."
+FRANKFORT, KY (AP) -- Education experts will soon be examining applications from public school districts across Kentucky that want to become "Districts of Innovation."

 The Kentucky Education Department says the designation allows the districts to seek exemption from some rules and regulations to try to improve student learning.

 The idea is to let school districts change the way they teach and students learn with initiatives such as competency-based learning and a modified school schedule.

 Seventeen districts submitted applications for the designation.
 Staff from the Education Department, the Education Professional Standards Board and the Appalachia Regional Comprehensive Center will review the applications in May and make recommendations to the Kentucky Board of Education.
 The board will select the districts June 5.

 Districts could begin implementing plans as early as the coming school year.